MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/deploy-msal-sdk-authentication-expressjs.md

 There are many steps to create a new web app, develop the app locally, then deploy the app to Azure and configuration authentication for that app.

 The [sample code](https://github.com/Azure-Samples/js-e2e-web-app-server-auth) provided:
-* Express.js app integrated with MSAL SDK for authentication
+* Express.js app integrated with MSAL SDK for authentication.

 You created:
 * A new Azure web app - to host your source code.